Cloud is a proven enabler of digital disruption, hybrid work and omnichannel experiences.

 The business agility afforded by cloud has two primary benefits:

-- It positions you to pivot faster in the face of unexpected market disruptions, production and supply chain volatility (e.g., COVID-19), or surprise software development snafus.
+• It positions you to react faster to unexpected market disruptions, production and supply chain volatility (e.g., COVID-19), or surprise software development snafus.

 Speed

-WWT Cloud expert Chris Williams explains how this can increase the speed of your organization:
+One WWT Cloud expert explains how this can increase the speed of your organization as follows:

 Organizations that can iterate and rapidly deliver are better able to experiment with increasing customer adoption and satisfaction while retaining the ability to course-correct or alter course altogether.
 By significantly reducing the time required for provisioning and de-provisioning infrastructure, your organization can supercharge the speed at which IT can deliver.
 This can have a drastic impact on cost savings as well as bottom-line revenue.